NOT #MeToo: Proactive Steps to Keep the Harvey Weinsteins Out of Your Workplace

 Some Planning, Some Know How and Some Peace of Mind

-As we have stressed in many blog posts, the key to prevention and successful investigation is always up front planning.
+As we have stressed in many blog posts, the key to prevention and successful investigation of misconduct in office is always up front planning.
 Consider what your requirements are and then work with an expert to determine whether or not your policies and procedures support the culture you’re trying to build.
 Put controls in-place that are both preventative as well as detective and look to some advanced use of the technology.
 It’s a small investment given the potential issues–and at the end of the day ensures a better organizational culture and a safe environment.

 by Greg Kelley, EnCE, DFCP,